opensha/opensha-fault-sys-tools/doc/rup_set_builder.md

 ### UCERF3

 The `UCERF3` preset allows a user to reproduce the plausibility rules used in UCERF3, and docmented in [Appendix T of the UCERF3 Open File Report](https://pubs.usgs.gov/of/2013/1165/).
 Parameter values cannot be edited, and note that the Coulomb calculations used in UCERF3 were precomputed for the two UCERF3 fault models and will be disabled if run with a different set of subsections.

+### Segmented

+The `SEGMENTED` preset creates a fully segmented model, where no fault sections rupture together, regardless of proximity.

 ### Simple Azimuthal